Sara Penn

-Sara Penn (1927–2020) was the owner of Knobkerry, a clothing and antiques store, gallery, cultural center, and arts space in Downtown Manhattan from the 1960s to the 1990s.
+Sara Penn (1927–2020) was an American designer who was the owner of Knobkerry, a clothing and antiques store, gallery, cultural center, and arts space in Downtown Manhattan from the 1960s to the 1990s.
 Penn designed clothes that utilized global and historical textiles.
 Many of her clothing display strong African, East and Southeast Asian, and Indigenous American influences.
 She also maintained and displayed an inventory of art objects from across the globe.

 Biography

 Sara Penn was born in Pittsburgh to an affluent African American family in 1927.
 Her great aunt followed Booker T. Washington's urge to provide skilled training for newly freed slaves, teaching quilting and sewing.
 She opened a training school that grew to have over 200 students.
 Penn recognizes a closeness with this relative that she attributes her own career to.
 After attending Spelman College, Penn earned a social work degree from Atlanta University, where she would take a religion class with Martin Luther King Jr. She maintained her career as a social worker part-time even years into Knobkerry's success.

 She traveled throughout Europe in the 1950s, living briefly in Paris and Amsterdam.
 Eventually moving back to New York, she took a job as a social worker and began a romantic relationship with the painter Wolf Kahn.
 Kahn and Penn were regulars at the Cedar Bar where she met artists like Willem de Kooning, Franz Kline and Joan Mitchell.
 She began to apprentice at Phyllis Jewelry, a silver store on East 7th Street.
 Here she would meet not only her future business partners—Fumi Schmidt, a dancer and seamstress who sewed most of the creations and Olive Wong, a theatrical designer who procured textiles for Penn, but also friend and contemporary Art Smith, a jeweler, and Barbara Shaum, a sandal maker whose shop adjoined McSorley's Bar and would eventually become Penn's first shopfront.